-Another intellectual trap, one that is connected to the misinterpretations that I have just mentioned, is often expressed thusly: "While it is true that the Fidesz regime has abolished many democratic achievements, the present form of government must still be considered a democracy."
+There is another intellectual trap connected to the misinterpretations that I have just mentioned; those who have fallen into it may see the Hungarian state of affairs thus: "It is true that the Fidesz regime has abolished many democratic achievements.
+However, the present form of government must still be considered a democracy."
 At this point the debate about what we call "democracy" begins.
 There is no consensus between academic political philosophers and political scientists.
 The terminology used by people who are actively engaged in politics is interwoven with elements of political rhetoric.
 Where the term "democracy" is an honor, the status of democracy is awarded or denied to the Hungarian form of government by the journalist, political analyst, politician or diplomat according to whether they hold a favorable or an unfavorable opinion of the present Hungarian system.
 The terminological confusion remains even when "democracy" receives a defining attributive.
 The expression "illiberal democracy" was originally introduced to political science with pejorative connotations, while Viktor Orbán uses the term "illiberal state" with self-assured pride to describe his own system.

 Let us look at the set of previous and present historical forms of government that have characterized recent history.
 In one group we find democracies.
-Members of the European Union before its expansion, the US, Canada, Australia, New Zealand, and Switzerland surely belong to this group, and as far as this article is concerned the question of which other countries might also belong can be left open for the time being.
-What is sure is that the essential common features exist not only in theoretical texts, but can actually be experienced.
-"Checks and balances" are not merely requirements supported by arguments put forward by political
+Members of the European Union before its expansion, the US, Canada, Australia, New Zealand, and Switzerland surely belong to this group, and as far as this article is concerned the question of which other